Providence Park Department, Providence RI 1999

-Customs and Habits
+Customs and habits

 After the exhibition was over my children and I went to fill in the grave.
 We were having lots of fun shoveling in the dirt and climbing and sliding all around.
 A very old man walked by alone and ask us what we were doing.
 I suddenly felt very bad thinking he had just lost his life’s partner.
-My children immediately answered ‘Oh this is a grave my Mom dug and we’re filling it up now’.
+My children happily answered ‘Oh this is a grave my Mom dug and we’re filling it up now’.
 The girls were giggling and laughing and the old man who at first looked stricken started laughing with them.